 Following the meeting, MDA and its partners will publish a “Voice of the Patient” report that will capture the meeting’s takeaways and polling data from participants.

 Who can participate and how?

 Anyone in the US can participate.
 With the influence of the FDA’s decisions on other regulatory decisions worldwide, we can create change not just for our US Pompe community but for all of us.
-The meeting will be organized with multiple panels on relevant themes within the Pompe community.
-Selected panelists will provide brief presentations on their perspective and experiences living with Pompe.
+The virtual meeting will be organized with multiple panels on relevant themes within the Pompe community.
+Selected panelists will provide brief video presentations on their perspective and experiences living with Pompe.
 Attendees will also have the opportunity to, and are encouraged to, participate through moderated discussions and real-time online polling.
-Showing the strength of our Pompe community by attending is important — you can attend in person or remotely via a live webcast.
+Showing the strength of our Pompe community by attending is important — anyone can attend via the live webcast.

 Great attendance from the Pompe community shows the FDA how important progress is to us and allows those listening to get the widest range of perspective.
 Even if you don’t have experience in advocacy, don’t feel comfortable speaking out, or feel that you don’t have anything new to say, join us anyway.
 We’re building bridges to our future.
 And who knows — you may make a friend, learn something, or teach something.

-In addition to Pompe patients and families, and the FDA, the meeting is also open to companies interested in or already working on Pompe treatments.
+In addition to Pompe patients and families and the FDA, the meeting also is open to companies interested in or already working on Pompe treatments.
 The role of these companies during this meeting will not be an active one, as this meeting is purely about patient and family voice.
-We do however want to give industry members a chance to hear our voice first-hand.
+We do however want to give industry members a chance to hear our voices first-hand.
 This is especially important because of how critical the patient-FDA-industry relationship is for impacting the rate of progress toward the goal of eliminating the impact of the symptoms associated with Pompe.